msallin/SQLiteCodeFirst/README.md

 In this case please check the following issue: https://github.com/msallin/SQLiteCodeFirst/issues/13.

 Pay attention when running Migrations routines because Sqlite does not support some SQL commands suggested by the Entity Framework.
 For example, to rename a column will be suggested to run `Rename("dbo.table_name", "old_column_name", "new_column_name")`.
 However Sqlite does not support column rename command!

+When creating a new Migrations change may you need to inform StringConnection property to Migration, like this:
+`Add-Migration MyChangeName -ConnectionString "Data Source='C:\SQLiteCodeFirst\SQLite.CodeFirst.MigrationConsole\bin\Debug\footballDb.sqlite';" -ConnectionProviderName "System.Data.SQLite"`

 ## Recognition
 This project is forked from [msallin](https://github.com/msallin/SQLiteCodeFirst) Sqlite Code First Projet and using [zaniants](https://github.com/zanyants/SQLiteCodeFirst) Sqlite Migrations code.